This post looks at tag questions and how to use them correctly.

 Basically, you take a statement and add the negation, turning it into a question.

-In this case, the statement is “This is a tag question” and I added “isn’t it?” as the tag.
+In this case, the statement is “This is one of those tag questions” and I added “isn’t it?” as the tag.

 A word of caution